alrra/travis-scripts/doc/usage.md

 Specify the commands to be run in `.travis.yml`.

-Here’s an example that runs `npm run build` against the `master` branch whenever Travis CI completes a run, after which the resulting `build` directory gets deployed to the `gh-pages` branch:
+Here’s an example that runs `npm run build` against the `master` branch whenever Travis CI completes a run, after which, the content from the resulting `dist` directory gets pushed to the `gh-pages`
+branch:

 ```yml
 after_success: